-Individual Counseling – Family Counseling – Teletherapy – Evaluations –Interventions
+Individual Counseling – Couples & Family Counseling – Teletherapy – Interventions

 Substance use or abuse also known as Substance Use Disorder (SUD) has three specifiers of use that are mild, moderate, or severe use.
 Regardless of where you fall on this spectrum getting the help you need to get back to, or maybe find for the first time, a healthy balance in your life can be challenging.
-SUD is a shame-based disease that many people do not understand as it affects a person’s behavior unlike anything else.
-Anxiety, depression, grief and loss generally accompany a SUD as well as relationship and other behavioral issues.
+SUD is a shame-based disorder that many people do not understand as it affects a person’s behavior unlike anything else.
+Anxiety, depression, grief and loss generally accompany a SUD in some way as well as relationship behavioral issues, and many other co-occurring disorders.